Generate skills taxonomies in minutes. Meet ✨Nestor AI - your go-to HR companion.

 • Competencies specific to business units: Strategic planning is a great competency example for HR and Marketing departments.

-• Competencies specific to job groups: Attention to detail or error-free verification is critical for accountants.
+• Specific to job groups competencies: Attention to detail or error-free verification is critical for accountants.

 • Competencies specific to a job: Leadership is a good example for team leads, supervisors, or department heads.